vanshika5605/travel-planner/Contributions.md

 #### Feature Development (UI + Integration):
 - **Authentication System:** Designed and implemented the complete login and sign-up feature, including form validation, error handling, and secure API integration.
 - **Landing Page:** Built and integrated a fully responsive landing page with dynamic content, ensuring cross-browser and mobile compatibility.
-- **Plan an Itinerary:** Designed and implemented the core itinerary planning feature with interactive UI elements, calendar views, and real-time updates.
-To enhance usability, added functionality allowing users to copy itineraries for easy reuse or sharing with fellow travelers.
+- **Plan an Itinerary:** Developed a comprehensive itinerary planning feature with interactive UI elements, enabling users to save itineraries for future reference, add personalized notes, and easily copy itineraries for reuse or sharing with fellow travelers.
+- **Smart Packing Assistant:** Built an intelligent packing assistant that generates personalized packing lists based on user preferences, trip duration, and weather conditions.
+Strengthened the feature by enabling users to print and share packing lists, while also tracking items already packed to reduce last-minute stress.
 - **Travel Planning Essentials:** Expanded the feature set by adding a long weekend calculator, a travel style quiz, and a currency converter, helping users better prepare for trips.
 Sourced and integrated public APIs to fetch relevant travel data, ensuring accurate and up-to-date information.
-- **Smart Packing Assistant:** Built an intelligent packing assistant that generates personalized packing lists based on user preferences, trip duration, and weather conditions.
-Strengthened the feature by enabling users to print and share packing lists, while also tracking items already packed to reduce last-minute stress.

 #### Quality Assurance:
 - Wrote comprehensive unit tests using Jest and React Testing Library, achieving approximately 55% test coverage across key application components.